ArjmandHelma/web-design-demo/README.md

 ## How to use

 - Open `index.html` in your browser to view the website locally.
-- The site is also hosted via GitHub Pages at: [your URL here]
+- The site is also hosted via GitHub Pages at: [https://arjmandhelma.github.io/web-design-demo/]

 ## Technologies used